EQUITY ALERT: Contact the M&A - GuruFocus.com

+- Elevate Credit, Inc. (: ELVT), relating to its proposed sale to an affiliate of Park Cities Asset Management LLC.
+Under the terms of the agreement, ELVT shareholders will receive $1.87 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/elevate-credit-inc. It is free and there is no cost or obligation to you.

-- Lakeland Bancorp, Inc. ( LBAI), relating to its proposed merger with Provident Financial Services, Inc. Under the terms of the merger, LBAI shareholders will receive 0.8319 shares of Provident per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/lakeland-bancorp-inc. It is free and there is no cost or obligation to you.
+- Oyster Point Pharma, Inc. ( OYST), relating to its proposed acquisition by Viatris Inc. Under the terms of the agreement, OYST shareholders will receive $11.00 in cash plus up to $2.00 per share in CVRs per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/oyster-point-pharma-inc. It is free and there is no cost or obligation to you.

-- Seacoast Banking Corp of Florida ( SBCF), relating to its proposed acquisition of Professional Holding Corp.
-Under the terms of the merger, Professional Holding Corp. shareholders are expected to receive 0.8909 shares of SBCF per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/seacoast-banking-corp-florida.
+- Luther Burbank Corp. ( LBC), relating to its proposed acquisition by Washington Federal, Inc. Under the terms of the agreement, LBC shareholders will receive 0.3353 shares of Washington per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/luther-burbank-corp.
 It is free and there is no cost or obligation to you.

-- Imago BioSciences, Inc. ( IMGO), relating to its proposed merger with a subsidiary of Merck & Co.
-Under the terms of the tender offer, IMGO shareholders will receive $36.00 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/imago-biosciences-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC